Psychonauts 2 review — A journey into imagination

 Three top investment pros open up about what it takes to get your video game funded.

 The emphasis on story means that you’ll have plenty of opportunities to talk to characters, giving you an chance to learn more about your fellow Psychonauts interns and your mentors.
 It also means you’ll watch a lot of cutscenes.
-Sometimes, I wished I was watching fewer of them and having more opportunities to get back to platforming, but the cutscenes are usually funny or interesting enough that I enjoyed them.
+Sometimes, I wished I was watching fewer of them and having more opportunities to get back to playing, but the cutscenes are usually funny or interesting enough that I enjoyed them.

 The story also helps differentiate Psychonauts 2 from other modern 3D platformers.
 Maybe Psychonauts 2 doesn’t offer a variety of moves as acrobatic as Super Mario Odyssey or a challenge as satisfyingly as Crash Bandicoot 4: It’s About Time, but it’s offers a compelling narrative experience that most games like this don’t even attempt to achieve.